julioclerio/data_analyst_customer_service/README.md

 # data_analyst_customer_service
 This repository hosts a  of customer service interactions and sales data for a franchise store.
+Activity Completed During the Data Analyst Course at Soul Code Academy

 ## Repository Structure
 The repository is organized into several sections: